Asymptotics of $\ell_2$ Regularized Network Embeddings: Proof of Theorem

-\section{PROOF OF THEOREM 1}
+\section{Proof of Theorem~\ref{thm:loss_conv}}

-We follow the style of argument given in Appendix~A of \textcite{davison_asymptotics_2021}, introducing various intermediate functions and chaining together uniform convergence bounds between these functions over sets containing the minima of both functions.
+We follow the style of argument given in Appendix~C of \parencite{davison_asymptotics_2021}, introducing various intermediate functions and chaining together uniform convergence bounds between these functions over sets containing the minima of both functions; consequently, we break the proof up into several parts.
 Note that we implicitly let the embedding dimension $d$ depend on $n$ throughout.

-To begin, let
+Before giving the proof, we state some results from \parencite{davison_asymptotics_2021} which will be used in the following proof.